Tutorial: Extracting Images in Specific Formats from PowerPoint Presentations

 Before extracting images, it’s helpful to know what images are available and their current formats:

-endpoint to retrieve a list of all images - Note the indices and current formats of the images
+- Note the indices and current formats of the images

 Step 4: Extracting Images in Specific Formats